-Whilst not intended to be an exhaustive list, sexual harassment can include:

-- sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and
+- When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline and both inside and outside of school or college.
+When we reference sexual harassment, we do so in the context of child-on-child sexual harassment.
+Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment. - 71 Whilst not intended to be an exhaustive list, sexual harassment can include: - sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes.
+Schools and colleges should be considering when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim - displaying pictures, photos or drawings of a sexual nature; - upskirting